• Skip to primary navigation

 Egg is cooking in low heat

-• Finally, garnish with coriander leaves and remove from the heat.
-Now the delicious Egg Curry is ready for you to taste and enjoy
+• Finally, garnish the curry with freshly chopped coriander leaves and remove it from the heat.
+Your aromatic and flavorful Egg Curry is now ready to be served and enjoyed!

 Egg Curry is garnished with coriander leaves

-• Serve this Egg Curry with roti, parotta, appam, chapati, or any rice dishes
+• Serve this Egg Curry with roti, parotta, appam, chapati, or your favorite rice dishes.
+For additional pairing ideas, check out the Serving Suggestions section below.

 Serving Egg Curry